lmingle/home-lab/README.md

 ## About the Project

-This project was started in June 2021 by Ricardo Sanchez
+The base project was started in June 2021 by Ricardo Sanchez and I created my fork in Feb 2024